UoY2021Eng1Group22/UoY2021Eng1Group22.github.io/README.md

 <img src="https://user-images.githubusercontent.com/72558704/99911366-c5a82580-2ceb-11eb-8154-eb9737c171ef.png">

 The requirements were completed by 29/10 which keeps us on track as planned.
 We have a breakdown of each task that needs to be completed and have planned accordingly.
 We have also discussed which methods and tools we will be using; this is yet to be written up however.
+Furthermore, we decided to start doing a Risk Assessment this week; sooner than anticipated in case the risks arise earlier.

 **30/10 - 05/11**

 <img src="https://user-images.githubusercontent.com/72558704/99911389-eb352f00-2ceb-11eb-83c6-fd771ef10de9.png">

 Having gotten a diagram for the Abstract Architecture completed, we started implementing as soon as possible as it appears writing about the Architecture is going to take us longer than expected.
+We've also completed the Risk Assessment and are in good place to identify and mitigate risks should they arise.

 **06/11 - 12/11**